 IoT attacks are on the rise.
 Hacker success is made easier thanks to lax security practices.

 Cyberattacks on IoT devices surged 300% this year.
-Over 2.9 billion events were observed by one security provider’s global network of honeypots in first half of 2019.
-It was the first time the provider had ever measured billions of attacks occurring over a 6-month period.
+One security provider’s global network of honeypots observed over 2.9 billion events in the first half of 2019.
+It was the first time the provider had ever measured billions of attacks within a 6-month period.

-According to the FBI, the group was responsible for infecting over half a million consumer-grade routers in over 50 countries in the VPNFilter attack last year.
-The group was able to ability to monitor, log, or modify traffic passing between network end points and websites or industrial control systems using Modbus serial communications protocol.
-Working in conjunction with Cisco’s Talos security group, the agency was able to neutralize the attack.
-The group was also responsible for hacking the 2016 Democratic National Committee, World Anti-Doping Agency and the TV5Monde TV station in France.
+FBI holds the group responsible for infecting over half a million consumer-grade routers in over 50 countries in a 2018 VPNFilter attack.
+The group used Modbus serial communications protocol to monitor, log, or modify traffic passing between network end points/ websites or industrial control systems.
+The FBI worked with Cisco’s Talos security group to neutralize the attack.
+The group also hacked the 2016 Democratic National Committee, World Anti-Doping Agency and the TV5Monde TV station in France.

 Microsoft has notified the manufacturers of the affected IoT devices and hopes they will use the information to make their devices more secure.

 Coordinated attacks like this highlight the gaping security holes in some IoT deployments.
-The fact that many of the devices compromised used unchanged default passwords and outdated firmware is a stark message about how lax many organizations are when deploying IoT.
+That so many compromised devices used default passwords and outdated firmware suggests that organizations need to up their IoT security game.